MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-workflow-manage-employee-information.md

 ### Additional example

 Employee Grace Sturman has two positions: consultant and trainer.
-Graces's primary position is trainer.
+Grace's primary position is trainer.
 When she isn't training new employees, she's available for consulting work.
 Through her primary position, Grace reports to Claire, the director of human resources.
 Claire reports to Charlie.
 For her consultant position, Grace has multiple dotted-line relationships, depending on the project.

 Grace's company creates workflow routing rules that are based on a **Configurable** hierarchy (matrix/project-based hierarchies).
 This hierarchy uses Grace's consultant position.
 If the **Use position hierarchy** option is set to **No**, when a document is routed to Grace for her approval, the workflow will look at her primary position (trainer) to determine where the document should be routed next.
 In this case, it will be routed first to Claire and then to Charlie.
 If the option is set to **Yes**, and the workflow uses a **Configurable** hierarchy, the workflow will look at Grace's consultant position and the reporting relationship to determine where the document should be routed next.

 ### Configure multiple approvers

-If the workflow requires multiple user's approval, the separate approval processes can be combined into a single approval process with multiple steps.
-The approval policy can be set to **Single approver** or **All approver**.
+If a workflow requires the approval of multiple users, the separate approval processes can be combined into a single approval process that has multiple steps.
+The completion policy can be set to **All approver** or **Single approver**.

-For example, the application policy is set to **Single approver**.
-Employee (Sam) has submitted a workflow that needs the line manager (Brian) and HR manager (Christine) approvals.
-If Brian is the first person to respond to the document, his action is applied to the document.
-If Brian rejects the document, it is returned to Sam and status of application will be rejected.
-If Brian approves the document, it is forwarded to Christine for review.
+For example, the completion policy for an approval process is set to **Single approver**.
+Employee Sam submits a workflow that requires the approval of line manager Brian and HR manager Christine.
+If Brian is the first person to respond, his action is applied to the document.
+If Brian rejects the document, it's returned to Sam, and the status is **Rejected**.
+If Brian approves the document, it's forwarded to Christine for review.

 For more information, see [Configure approval steps in a workflow](../fin-ops-core/fin-ops/organization-administration/configure-approval-step-workflow.md).

-To configure the workflow, follow these steps:
+To configure the workflow, follow these steps.

-a.
-Create a single **Approval process** with multiple steps.
+1. Create a single approval process that has multiple steps.
-b.
-Create the Approval process steps.
-In example above, the approval process will be two steps.
-i.
-One step is for the line manager approval and another step for the HR manager approval.
+2. Create the approval process steps.
+For the previously described example, the approval process has two steps: one for the line manager approval and one for the HR manager approval.
-c.
-Set the **Completion Policy** field to **All approver** or **Single approver**.
+3. Set the **Completion Policy** field to **All approver** or **Single approver**.

 ### Configure a Human resources workflow
 To configure a basic workflow that is started when employees request changes to their personal identification, follow these steps.